maxcollombin/docker-postgis/README.md

 ## Setup

 1. Copy the given sample env file and adapt it to your environment: `cp .env.sample .env`
-2. Run `docker-compose up -d` to start the composition.
+2. Run `docker compose up -d` to start the composition.

 ## References